 They investigate answers to their questions and seek to make informed decisions when and how it's convenient for them.
-That means it's usually online and content marketing agligns with this behavior.
+That means it's usually online, and content marketing aligns with this behavior.
 Traditional advertising doesn’t.

-Investing in paid media is a solid way to grow a lot of businesses, but what I mentioned in the last section (the cost of customer acquisition) comes into play in a big way on this one.
+Investing in paid media is a solid way to grow a lot of businesses including tech companies, but what I mentioned in the last section (the cost of customer acquisition) comes into play in a big way on this one.

-If you’re spending $5,000 per month on digital advertising instead of investing that money in an experienced and effective content manager, what happens when you stop paying that paid media bill?
+If you’re spending $5,000 per month on digital advertising instead of investing that money in a content manager, what happens when you stop paying that paid media bill?